ngageoint/elasticgeo/gs-web-elasticsearch/doc/index.rst

 Aggregations
 ------------

-**Currently supported only when using the REST client with Elasticsearch 5.x**

 Elasticsearch aggregations are supported through WFS/WMS requests by including the ``a:{aggregation_body}`` key:value pair in the ``viewparams`` parameter (see GeoServer SQL Views documentation for more information)::

     http://localhost:8080/geoserver/test/ows?service=WFS&version=1.0.0&request=GetFeature